iMissile/Self.Writing/Notes/DataScience_notes.md

 **`renderPlot({...}, bg="transparent")`**
 - [R Shiny: Removing ggplot2 background to make it transparent](http://www.anhuiyouxi.com/r-shiny-removing-ggplot2-background-to-make-it-transparent/). То же самое!

-- COOL!
-[Data validation with the assertr package](http://www.onthelambda.com/2017/03/20/data-validation-with-the-assertr-package/).
-No matter how new and fancy your ML algorithm is, it’s success is predicated upon a properly sanitized dataset.
-If you are using bad data, your approach will fail—either flagrantly (best case), or unnoticeably (considerably more probable and considerably more pernicious).
 - [Is it possible to use RevoScaleR package in Power BI?](https://tomaztsql.wordpress.com/2017/03/20/is-it-possible-to-use-revoscaler-package-in-power-bi/)

 # 20.03.2017